Hope Melton Murder: Where is Nickolas Miller Now?

 Image Credit: WSOC

-After driving for several miles, she noticed someone was following her and called her grandmother to inform so.
+After driving for several miles, she noticed someone was following her and called her grandmother to inform her.
 Her brother-in-law, Frankie Melton, said, “He (the perpetrator) got right up on her back bumper and she, at that point, called her grandmother and said that someone was following her and it was a black man from the store, that she had seen at the store.”
-Frankie further added, “Her grandmother told her not to stop for anything and come straight on to her house and don’t stop for anything and that’s the last they heard from her.”
+Frankie further added, “Her grandmother told her not to stop for anything, to come straight to her house, and not to stop for anything, and that’s the last they heard from her.”

 Who Killed Hope Melton?

 The investigators did not have to look much to find the killer.
-Surveillance footage at the Jefferson gas station showed Hope filling her car with gas and her abductor walking towards the beer cooler.
-The footage further showed Hope walking into the convenience store of the gas station to pay for the gas, and her abductor only inches away from her.
-He observed her as she walked out and drove off in her white Chevy and then proceeded to follow her in her red Chevy.
+Surveillance footage at the Jefferson gas station showed Hope filling her car with gas and her abductor walking toward the beer cooler.
+The footage further showed Hope walking into the convenience store of the gas station to pay for the gas and her abductor only inches away from her.
+He observed her as she walked out and drove off in her white Chevy, and then he proceeded to follow her in her red Chevy.

 Image Credit: WIS-TV